ISonets/BI_2021_HV6A_project/README.md

 The aim of this work is a hybrid assembly of the human genome, presumably containing integrated HHV-6A.
 The results may be relevant for further clarifying studies (Sanger sequencing, FISH hybridization)

-See Workflow for materials and methods used in this project.
+See Workflow_genome_assembly.Md for workflow of this project.

 # TASKS: